Diagrams, Fibrations, and the Decomposition of Colimits: Introduction

 \subsection{Motivation}

 An initial goal of this work was the development of techniques that may facilitate the computation of ``complicated'' objects, say in algebra or topology, from smaller and more easily computed ``pieces''.
-To provide a potential tool, the first author showed that the colimit of a diagram $X:\CK\to\CX$ in a cocomplete category $\CX$ may be undertaken ``piecewise'', whenever the small category $\CK$ is itself expressed as $\CK=\CoLim \Phi$ in the category $\SmallCats$ of small categories, for some functor $\Phi\from \CD\to\SmallCats$.
-If $K_d:\Phi d\to \CK\,(d\in\CD)$ denotes the colimit cocone of $\Phi$, we obtain the following {\em Colimit Decomposition Formula}:
+In fact, much of this work emanated from a colimit formula established early on, saying that a colimit of a diagram $X:\CK\to\CX$ in a cocomplete category $\CX$ may be computed ``piecewise'', whenever the small category $\CK$ is itself expressed as $\CK=\CoLim \Phi$ in the category $\SmallCats$ of small categories, for some functor $\Phi\from \CD\to\SmallCats$.
+That is, if $K_d:\Phi d\to \CK\,(d\in\CD)$ denotes the colimit cocone of $\Phi$, one has the following {\em Colimit Decomposition Formula}:

 (Note that this visualization of the formula must not be misinterpreted as a kind of preservation of a colimit by $X$: the arrows on the left live in $\LocSmallCats$, while those on the right are in $\CX$.)

-The CDF and its limit analogue (\ref{decomposition dual}) were presented by the first author in a talk presented in May 2017 in the Workshop on Categorical Methods in Non-Abelian Algebra in Louvain-la-Neuve.
-The argument consisted of brute force constructions in the category ${\sf Diag}^{\circ}(\CX)$ of small diagrams in $\CX$, see (\ref{diagramcats}), with a strong suspicion that fundamental properties of the evident functor ${\sf Diag}^{\circ}(\CX)\to \SmallCats$ would give a transparent and conceptual explanation.
+The CDF (\ref{decomp formula}) and its limit analogue (\ref{decomposition dual}) were presented by the first author in May 2017 at the {\em Workshop on Categorical Methods in Non-Abelian Algebra} in Louvain-la-Neuve.
+The argument consisted of brute-force constructions in the category ${\sf Diag}^{\circ}(\CX)$ of small diagrams in $\CX$, see (\ref{diagramcats}), with a strong suspicion that fundamental properties of the evident functor ${\sf Diag}^{\circ}(\CX)\to \SmallCats$ would give a transparent and conceptual explanation.
 From this suspicion the present collaboration evolved.
 After a talk presented by the second author at CT2019, it turned out that the CDF had actually appeared slightly earlier than the first author's 2017 presentation, as Lemma 7.13 in the paper \cite{BataninBerger} by Michael Batanin and Clemens Berger, who give credit to Steve Lack for the short proof they present.

-We found that Grothendieck's {\em fibrational category theory} provides a good framework for our purposes and that it yields insights on categories of diagrams which are of interest in their own right.
+We found that Grothendieck's {\em fibrational category theory} provides a good framework for our purposes, and that it yields insights on categories of diagrams which are of interest in their own right.
 As hoped for, we obtain transparent and conceptual proofs for the CDF and its variations, see Sections \ref{sec:Twisted-Fubini} and \ref{sec:CDF-Proofs}.
 Here is an outline.